Open a CelerData cluster

 - Disk Write (MAX, MIN, and AVG)

-With the Instance metrics, you can identify the performance bottlenecks or issues that may be impacting specific instances, and thus take targeted action to resolve them.
+With the Instance State metrics, you can identify the performance bottlenecks or issues that may be impacting specific instances, and thus take targeted action to resolve them.

 You can choose the node of which statistics to display on the charts by selecting the IP address of the node in the Node section.
 You can also choose a specific time range or choose the start time and end time to search for specific monitoring statistics.